 Compliance with these standards is checked every five years through an independent review.
-Our last ENQA review took place in December 2023.
+Our last ENQA review took place in February 2018.
 The review report is published on the ENQA website.
+QAA is currently undergoing its five-yearly external ENQA review; this is scheduled to finish in December 2023.